 "Why don't you we go up to her and talk?"
 Gus asked.

 Vince, Mikey, and T.J. all gasped in horror.
 "Gus… You don't just go up to a girl like that and start talking like old time pals!"
 Vince explained.

-"She's a girl of high stature and quality, not to mention she's a sixth grader."
+"She's a girl of high stature, not to mention she's a sixth grader."
 Gretchen said.

 "Hey guys… Spinelli might be right!
 Not about the weird part… But how about we go up to her and ask her to hang out with us?
 What do ya say?"
 T.J. proclaimed boldly.